normanmaurer/blog.normanmaurer.me/blog/2013-11-09-Throwable-Be-aware-of-hidden-performance-costs.md

 Today it's time to make you aware of the performance penalty you may pay when using `Throwable`, `Error`, `Exception` and so give you a better idea how to fix it...
 You may never have thought about it but using those in a wrong fashion may effect the performance of your applications in a some large degree.

 Ok let us start from scratch here.
-You often may have heard that you should only use `Exception` / `Throwable` / `Errori` for exceptional situations, something that is not the norm and signals some unexpected behaviour.
+You often may have heard that you should only use `Exception` / `Throwable` / `Error` for exceptional situations, something that is not the norm and signals some unexpected behaviour.
 This is actual a good advice but even if you follow it (which I really hope you do) there may be situations where you need to throw one.

 Throwing a `Throwable` (or one of it's subtypes) is not a big deal.
-Well it's not for free but still not the main peformance issue.
+Well it's not for free but still not the main performance issue.
 The issue is what happens when you create it.

 > Huh ?

 So why is creating a `Throwable` so expensive ?
 Isn't it just a simple leight-weight POJO?
 Simple yes, but leight-weight no!

-It's because usally it will call Throwable.fillInStackTrace, which needs to look down the stack and put it in the newly created Throwable.
+It's because usally it will call `Throwable.fillInStackTrace()`, which needs to look down the stack and put it in the newly created `Throwable`.
 This can affect the performance of your application in a very bad way if you create a lof of them.

 __But what to do about this ?__

-There are a few techniques you can use to improve performance.
+There are a few techniques you can use to improve performance for use-cases.
 Let us have a deeper look into them now.

 ## Lazy create a Throwable and re-use

-There are sometimes situations where you would like to use the same Throwable multiple times.
+There are sometimes situations where you would like to use the same `Throwable` multiple times.
 In this case you can lazy create it and re-use it.
-This way you eliminate a lot of overhead.
+This way you eliminate a lot of overhead as you will a lot less fill the stacktrace in.

 To make things more clear let us have a look at some real-world example.
-In this example we assume we have a list of pending writes are all failed because the underlying `Channel` was closed.
+In this example we assume we have an array of pending writes, which are all need to be failed because the underlying `Channel` was closed.
+This is some common use-case in non-blocking like Frameworks like [Netty](http://netty.io) and [Vert.x](http://vertx.io).

 The pending writes are represent by the `PendingWrite` interface as shown below.